 The developed public bond market allows for the transformation of relatively short-term resources in the banking system in the form of deposits into long-term sources of capital for Russian issuers.
-In order to attract new issuers to the bond market, raise the demand for debt financing and create an alternative to the bank lending market, the Bank of Russia has plans to implement a set of measures to encourage the best borrowers (large business representatives) to switch over to the bond market in the medium term.
+In order to attract new issuers to the bond market and to raise the demand for debt financing the Bank of Russia has plans to implement a set of measures to encourage the best borrowers (large business representatives) to obtain borrowings in the bond market in the medium term.
 This shift will in turn facilitate the release of the banking capital, enabling credit institutions to expand lending to non-public borrowers, including small and medium-sized businesses.

 An important condition for developing the bond market is a cost reduction for issuers involved in securities issues.
 Together with other agencies concerned, the Bank of Russia will continue to streamline the regulation of securities issue procedure, which includes the simplification of the state registration of securities issues procedure by removing duplicate and redundant information from issuing documentation, and setting the grounds for submitting this documentation for registration in electronic form.
-In future, this information will be generated and distributed in XBRL (eXtensible Business Reporting Language), which will reduce the expenses of issuers for its preparation, and those of investors - for its processing and use.
+In future, attention will be given to the possibility to generate and distribute this information in XBRL format (eXtensible Business Reporting Language), which will reduce the expenses of issuers for its preparation, and those of investors - for its processing and use.

-The Bank of Russia also has plans to implement further measures aimed at reducing the period running from the placement date of bonds issued within a bond programme included in the Bank of Russia Lombard List prior to their actual use in Bank of Russia refinancing operations and repos.
+The Bank of Russia also has plans to implement further measures aimed at reducing the period running from the placement date of bonds issued within a bond programme included in the Bank of Russia Lombard List prior to the beginning of a period when they may be used in Bank of Russia refinancing operations and repos.